 KEC Awards offer pump-priming funding for activities such as

-- Working with industry for knowledge exchange activities (particularly small and medium enterprises)
+- Working with industry (particularly SMEs) or engaging with stakeholders for knowledge exchange activities

 - Developing intellectual property